plopez26DPU/CSC394-GROUP1/GW-2/Travel-Planner-Research.md

 With some of the niche providers we are using, some organizational charts are small, like [Wanderlog](https://wanderlog.com/) with a reported 10 employees.
 Within Wanderlog there is Harry Yu at the top with two people that report to him.
 Where [Travel Perk](https://www.travelperk.com/) has a reported 1,001 - 5,000 employees, we see Avi Meir is at the top of the organizational chart with 15 personnel below him, which all appear to be within senior management.

 ### Describe the nature of the business.
 Are they a service business, retail.
+The businesses are considered a service business with a dedication of services to travel.
+These services can be used for either business or leisure, which makes this type of business rather lucrative.
+The main processes for any travel planning business would be arranging and organizing itineraries, booking flights and hotels , etc. The main focus would be aiming at making the travel experience more enjoyable and efficient.

 ### Try and find information about the market.
 How much money is spent on products or services on this type of business?
+The market obviously took a major hit with the COVID-19 pandemic in 2020, where travel was restricted drastically.
+With the recent changes in travel within the last few years we are looking at a major increase of travel within 2023, surpassing the year previous.
+Roughly the market appears to be a total size of 475 billion U.S. dollars in 2022.
+Forecasts are anticipating that 2023 will surpass 521 billion U.S. dollars in 2023, hitting one trillion by 2030.
+The source of market information from [Statista](https://www.statista.com/statistics/1179020/online-travel-agent-market-size-worldwide/).

+There can be major overhead for a travel planning business such as, websites, social media, advertising, marketing programs and promotions, sales events, trade shows, etc. There is roughly a start-up cost of about $43,000 U.S. dollars for an online travel business, depending on how robust you would want you application(s).
+This information can be viewed on [Onix](https://onix-systems.com/blog/what-does-it-cost-to-start-a-travel-business-online)

 ### Describe the competitors
+Competitors within the realm of travel planning has been expanded to more than just professionals with the advancements of the internet.
+Some travel planning agencies can be one person that plans and does everything, while some operations can have several thousand different employees.
+With the difference in the availability of cost per service, this can present a dangerous possibility of a saturated market.

 ### What problems do these businesses run into?
 ### Additional Information.